banksJeremy/-/README.md

 ---

-Copyright 2011 Joey Silva and Jeremy Banks
+Copyright 2011 Joey Silva and Jeremy Banks and Friends

 #### License: MIT